treeverse/lakeFS/docs/index.md

 lakeFS helps you maintain a tidy data lake in several other ways, including:

 #### Recovery from data errors
 Erroneous data that makes it into production is a newar inevitability given the complex and fast-moving nature of modern data pipelines.
-Similarly, critical data assets are liable to accidental deletion by poorly configured jobs or careless humans.
+Similarly, critical data assets are liable to accidental deletion by poorly configured jobs or due to human errors.

 Today, recovering from these events relies on periodic backups that 1) may be out of date and 2) require sifting through data at the object level.
 This process is inefficient and can take hours, days, or in some cases, weeks to complete.
 Recovering data in deletion events becomes an instant one-line operation with lakeFS using the ability to restore any historical commit.